TAMBOPATA NATIONAL RESERVE TOURS

 In 1975 Explorers Inn was established in the Madre de Dios region of Peru with the aim of providing sustainable eco-tourism and providing critical support to research of the surrounding tropical forest.
-Subsequent research and lobbying by the lodge led to the establishment of the Tambopata National Reserve, an area recognised as having incredible incredible biodiversity.
+Subsequent research and lobbying by the lodge led to the establishment of the Tambopata National Reserve, an area recognized as having incredible biodiversity.
 Peru is second only to Columbia in bird biodiversity and Explorers Inn has over one-third of Peru’s bird species with the current cumulative list at 620 species including 19 species of parrots and macaws that regularly flock at local clay licks.
 The forest also contains 91 recorded mammal species and over 1500 butterfly species.
-These incredible levels of biodiversity are in no small part due to the numerous habitat types in the surrounding forest that have some of the highest productivity levels in the world due to nutrient rich soils, unusual for Amazonia.
-Conservation efforts are also important, and the Tambopata Reserve remains the best area in Peru to see large charismatic mammals such as capybaras, tapirs, white-lipped peccaries, giant-river otters, large bodied monkeys such as red howlers, and the elusive jaguar.
+These incredible levels of biodiversity are in no small part due to the numerous habitat types in the surrounding forest that have some of the highest productivity levels in the world due to nutrient-rich soils, unusual for Amazonia.
+Conservation efforts are also important, and the Tambopata Reserve remains the best area in Peru to see large charismatic mammals such as capybaras, tapirs, white-lipped peccaries, giant-river otters, large-bodied monkeys such as red howlers, and the elusive jaguar.

 Explorers Inn continues to run today as a lodge for ecotourism and a home base for visiting researchers.
 Now the lodge is looking for volunteers to assist in the surrounding tropical research as well as assist in the management of Peru’s oldest Amazonian lodge.
 This is an opportunity not to be missed for those who are interested in a future in conservation or tropical research.
-It is the chance to hone your research and conservation skills as well as live in Amazonian tropical forest!
+It is the chance to hone your research and conservation skills as well as live in the Amazonian tropical forest!

 Here, a list of current research activities underway at the lodge.

 Expected volunteer activities